dielomawsome/TechEd/CAP/CreateApplication.md

 In addition, the CAP documentation is actually pretty solid!
 It has its own [website here](https://cap.cloud.sap/docs/get-started/)

-## Step 1 - Create and initialize the project
+## Part 1 - Create and initialize the project
 If you're working BAS, make sure you have created a Dev Space based on the Full Stack Cloud Application option, otherwise you might be missing some tooling required for CAP.

 ### 1. Open a command line window.
 In BAS it's here in the hamburger menu: